keithbuhler/keithbuhler.github.io/syllabus251.md

 ### Grading:

-The class work consists of four components: reading, participating, and writing.
+The class work consists of three components: reading, participating, and writing.
 You will be graded on each component.